kyebinan/Design_Pattern/README.md

 High-level classes should not depend on low-level classes.
 Both should depend on abstractions.
 An abstraction should not depend on details.
 Details should depend on abstractions.

 ## CATALOG OF DESIGN PATTERNS

+### 1.FACTORY METHOD
+Factory Method is a creative design pattern that defines an interface to create objects in a parent class, but delegates the choice of object types to be created to subclasses.